 “There continue to be significant issues that remain,” White House spokesman Josh Earnest said on Monday.

 “They’re not going to sign on to an agreement until all of our concerns have been addressed.
-And as long as they continue to make progress in doing that, then the talks will, will continue.”
+And as long as they continue to make progress in doing that, then the talks will, will continue.”it

 For days, Iran and six world powers have been close to a deal to give Tehran sanctions relief in exchange for limits on its nuclear programme, but Iranian officials said talks could run past their latest midnight deadline and success was not guaranteed.